ibm-cloud-docs/solution-tutorials/vpc-pps-basics.hidden.md

 * See the nginx through floating IP (maybe make it an optional)
 * Get the PPS CRN

-## Create the Consumer resources
+## Create the consumer resources
 {: #vpc-pps-basics-consumer-deploy}
 {: step}

 Prereq: an SSH key to connect to the VSI we deploy

-* In the Consumer account -- note that for testing purposes, it can be the same account
+* In the consumer account -- note that for testing purposes, it can be the same account
 * Go to Schematics
 * Point to the `consumer` directory in the example repo
 * Set variables, prefix for resources, PPS CRN, SSH key, API key (optional?)
 * Deploy
 the application you are going to share with

-## Review the Consumer resources and application
+## Review the consumer resources and application
 {: #vpc-pps-basics-consumer-review}
 {: step}

 - Show a diagram of the consumer resources
 - Notice the VPE is waiting for approval

-## Approve the Consumer request
+## Approve the consumer request
 {: #vpc-pps-basics-provider-approve}
 {: step}

 - In the Provider account, review the PPS request.
-- Approve the Consumer
+- Approve the consumer
-- In Consumer, the VPE turns active
+- In consumer, the VPE turns active

 ## Test connectivity from consumer to provider
 {: #vpc-pps-basics-test-connectivity}
 {: step}

-- In Consumer account, ssh to consumer vsi
+- In consumer account, ssh to consumer vsi
 - From VSI, `curl` the VPE address, it goes to the provider VSI

 ## Remove resources
 {: #vpc-pps-basics-removeresources}
 {: step}

-- Go to Consumer account, use Schematics to delete resources and workspace.
+- Go to consumer account, use Schematics to delete resources and workspace.
-- Go to Provider account, use Schematics to delete resources and workspace.
+- Go to provider account, use Schematics to delete resources and workspace.

 Depending on the resource it might not be deleted immediately, but retained (by default for 7 days).
 You can reclaim the resource by deleting it permanently or restore it within the retention period.
 See this document on how to [use resource reclamation](/docs/account?topic=account-resource-reclamation).
 {: tip}